mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/ssl/index.md

 * Files served from the drivers to their executors.

 The keystore and truststore are created using the [Java keytool][12].
 The keystore must contain one private key and its signed public key.
 The truststore is optional and might contain a self-signed root-CA certificate that is explicitly trusted by Java.

-Add the stores to your secrets in the DC/OS secret store.
+You can add the stores as secrets in the DC/OS secret store.
 For example, if your keystores, truststores and CA bundle are `server.jks`, `trust.jks` and `trust-ca.jks`, respectively, then use the following commands to add them and their passwords to the secret store:

 ```bash
 dcos security secrets create /{{ model.packageName }}/keystore --text-file server.jks